pyomeca/bioptim/README.md

     assume_phase_dynamics=False,
 )
 ```
 Of these, only the first four are mandatory.
 `bio_model` is the model loaded with classes such as BiorbdModel, MultiBiorbdModel, or a custom class.
 In the case of a multiphase optimization, one model per phase should be passed in a list.
 `dynamics` is the system's dynamics during each phase (see The dynamics section).
 `n_shooting` is the number of shooting points of the direct multiple shooting (method) for each phase.
 `phase_time` is the final time of each phase.
 If the time is free, this is the initial guess.
-`x_bounds` is the minimal and maximal value the states can have (see The bounds section)
+`x_bounds` is the minimal and maximal value the states can have (see The bounds section)  .
-`u_bounds` is the minimal and maximal value the controls can have (see The bounds section)
+`u_bounds` is the minimal and maximal value the controls can have (see The bounds section).
-`x_init` is the initial guess for the states variables (see The initial conditions section)
+`x_init` is the initial guess for the states variables (see The initial conditions section).
-`u_init` is the initial guess for the controls variables (see The initial conditions section)
+`u_init` is the initial guess for the controls variables (see The initial conditions section).
-`x_scaling` is the scaling applied to the states variables (see The variable scaling section)
+`x_scaling` is the scaling applied to the states variables (see The variable scaling section).
-`xdot_scaling` is the scaling applied to the state derivative variables (see The variable scaling section)
+`xdot_scaling` is the scaling applied to the state derivative variables (see The variable scaling section).
-`u_scaling` is the scaling applied to the controls variables (see The variable scaling section)
+`u_scaling` is the scaling applied to the controls variables (see The variable scaling section).
-`objective_functions` is the objective function set of the ocp (see The objective functions section)
+`objective_functions` is the objective function set of the ocp (see The objective functions section).
-`constraints` is the constraint set of the ocp (see The constraints section)
+`constraints` is the constraint set of the ocp (see The constraints section).
-`parameters` is the parameter set of the ocp (see The parameters section)
+`parameters` is the parameter set of the ocp (see The parameters section).
 `external_forces` are the external forces acting on the center of mass of the bodies.
-It is a list (one element for each phase) of np.ndarray of shape (6, i, n), where the 6 components are [Mx, My, Mz, Fx, Fy, Fz], for the ith force platform (defined by the externalforceindex) for each node n
+It is a list (one element for each phase) of np.ndarray of shape (6, i, n), where the 6 components are [Mx, My, Mz, Fx, Fy, Fz], for the ith force platform (defined by the externalforceindex) for each node n.
-`ode_solver` is the ode solver used to solve the dynamic equations
+`ode_solver` is the ode solver used to solve the dynamic equations.
-`control_type` is the type of discretization of the controls (usually CONSTANT) (see ControlType section)
+`control_type` is the type of discretization of the controls (usually CONSTANT) (see ControlType section).
 `all_generalized_mapping` is used to reduce the number of degrees of freedom by linking them (see The mappings section).
 This one applies the same mapping to the generalized coordinates (*q*), velocities (*qdot*), and forces (*tau*).
 `q_mapping` the mapping applied to *q*.
 `qdot_mapping` the mapping applied to *q_dot*.
 `tau_mapping` the mapping applied to *tau*.
 `plot_mappings` is to force some plots to be linked together.
 `n_threads` is to solve the optimization using multiple threads.
 This number is the number of threads to use.
 `use_sx` is if the CasADi graph should be constructed in SX.
 SX will tend to solve much faster than MX graphs, however they necessitate a huge amount of RAM.